Ever Wondered How Singapore’s Finances are Budgeted And Managed?

 Indeed, each year, the ministry receives various suggestions and ideas, providing an overall glimpse of current concerns.
 The feedback is reviewed and is useful in helping to shape the eventual Budget line-up.

 In the week after the Budget Statement, Parliament reconvenes for the Budget Debate, which sees Members of Parliament addressing various aspects of the latest Budget.
-The Finance Minister then rises to deliver a Round Up Speech, clarifying members’ queries and summing up the main thrusts of the Budget.
+The Finance Minister then delivers a Round Up Speech, clarifying members’ queries and summing up the main thrusts of the Budget.

 The Budget Approval Cycle

-Parliament next sits as a Committee of Supply, examining the plans for each ministry.
-Individual MPs may ask for a symbolic “cut” of a particular ministry’s proposed Budget, before rising to discuss issues under that ministry’s purview.
+Parliament then sits as the Committee of Supply, to examine each ministry’s plans.
+Individual MPs may ask for a symbolic “cut” to a particular ministry’s proposed Budget, before speaking on issues under that ministry’s purview.

-After the Committee of Supply has voted on the ministry estimates, it reports its decision to the Parliament, which will then debate and vote on the Supply Bill.
+After the Committee of Supply has voted on all ministries’ estimates, it reports its decision to Parliament, which will then debate and vote on the Supply Bill.

 The Supply Bill is subsequently sent to the President for assent.
 The President is responsible for protecting Singapore’s past reserves.
-He can withhold his assent to the Supply Bill if he believes that the estimated expenditure may draw on past reserves.
+She can withhold her assent to the Supply Bill if she believes that the estimated expenditure may draw on past reserves.

 If the President assents to the Supply Bill, the bill is then enacted into a law called the Supply Act.
-This Act controls the Government’s spending in the upcoming financial year.
+This Act controls the Government’s spending in the coming financial year.

 The Constitution has a rigorous mechanism to ensure that Singapore’s finances are properly managed.
-For example, without presidential assent, the Government is not able to borrow to fund spending, thereby ensuring fiscal prudence.
+For example, without the President’s assent, the Government is not able to borrow to fund spending needs, thereby ensuring fiscal prudence.
 The discipline of maintaining a balanced budget over each term of government enables public funds to be well allocated sustainably.

-Additionally, following every financial year, the Government is required to prepare audited accounts and statements, such as the statement of receipt and expenditure of moneys.
-These accounts and statements are presented to the President to show if national reserves which are not accumulated during the Government’s current term of office have been drawn or are likely to be drawn.
-Such a robust mechanism ensures that the public money is fully accounted for.
+Additionally, following every financial year, the Government is required to prepare audited accounts and statements, such as the statement of receipt and expenditure of monies.
+These accounts and statements are presented to the President to show whether reserves not accumulated during the current term of Government have been drawn or are likely to be drawn.
+This mechanism ensures that the public money is fully accounted for.

 Paving A Bright Future With Fiscal Sustainability

-Just as a family cannot spend more than they earn, the national expenditure cannot be more than its revenue in the long term.
+Just as a family should not spend more than they earn, the national expenditure should not exceed the revenue in the long term.
 If we overspend, this will be unsustainable, and cause problems for future generations.
-The approach of spending within our means while developing a strong and vibrant economy will help to ensure a better Singapore for our children.
+Developing a strong and vibrant economy while spending within our means will ensure a better Singapore for ourselves and our children.